 Accordingly, the Center for Disease Control (CDC) recommends, “Hand sanitizers when you can’t use soap and water.”

 Supporting bodies of research say in the absence of water, alcohol-based sanitizers may be as effective as, if not more than, hand washing.

-A 2018 research study found about 97% of people wash their hands wrongly.
-This, among other perks, gives hand sanitizers an edge over water and soap approach.
+A 2018 research study found about 97% of people wash their hands incorrectly.
+This, among other points, gives hand sanitizers an edge over the soap and water approach.

 If that sounds like your concern, no worries, this article looks at what makes an effective hand sanitizer, where to buy the recommended over-60% alcohol-based sanitizer, and other safety guidelines.

 CDC Recommends 60% Alcohol-based Sanitizers.

 Is my sanitizer effective?

 Ethanol, ethyl alcohol, isopropanol, and isopropyl alcohol are all names for active alcohol ingredients.
 Confirm that one of these names is on your hand sanitizer label.
 If the alcohol percentage falls within CDC’s 60% minimum recommendation for ethanol and 70% minimum recommendation for isopropanol, you’re safe.

 Anything slightly below this alcohol percentage benchmark would reduce the efficacy drastically and increase users’ exposure to germs.
 Having wet hands or drying your hands too quickly after application will also decrease the efficacy of your hand sanitizer.